Founded in 1946, innovating every day since.

 Timothy Dellit, MD

-Timothy H. Dellit, M.D.
+Timothy H. Dellit, MD

 Chief Executive Officer, UW Medicine